Skip to main content

 Meaning

-Total IncomeHere you declare all your income sources, including income from employment, self-employment, foreign income, disability benefits, and more.
+Total IncomeHere, you declare all your income sources, including income from employment, self-employment, foreign income, disability benefits, and more.
 This is also known as your gross income.

 Net IncomeThis is the amount you're left with after most deductions are subtracted from your total income.
-Deductions such as RRSP and RPP contributions, child care expenses, and union dues will all lower your net income.
+Deductions such as RRSP and RPP contributions, child care expenses, and union dues may lower your net income.Net Income is used to determine if you are eligible to claim certain tax credits or if you are entitled to certain benefits or credits.

 Where do I send my T1?

 The easiest way to complete the T1 form yourself is by submitting it to CRA online using DIY software.
 Online form submission is facilitated using NETFILE, the CRA-recommended service for submitting CRA-issued taxpayer forms.
-You can also download the PDF form, fill and mail it to the CRA office designated for your province or territory.
+You can also download the PDF form, fill it out, and mail to the CRA office designated for your province or territory.

 When do I submit and pay for my T1?

-Canadian taxpayers, who have to file a return and are not self-employed, are required to file the T1 by April 30.
+Canadian taxpayers who have to file a return and are not self-employed are required to file the T1 by April 30.
 If you or your spouse or common-law partner are self-employed, you have until June 15 to file your tax return.
 If you have an amount owing, the payment deadline is still April 30, no matter whether your filing deadline is April 30 or June 15.

 File with Wealthsimple Tax.
 Maximum refund, guaranteed.